Caliapus/Production-nucl-aire-annuelle-en-France/README.md

 # Annual Nuclear Production in France

-This Python script downloads and analyzes electricity production and consumption data in France, provided by RTE.
+This Python script downloads and analyzes nuclear electricity production and consumption data in France, provided by RTE.
 It focuses on **nuclear power production** and **total electricity consumption**, calculating the monthly totals for the current year.

 ### 📥 Requirements